PerfectCarl/elementary-files-testing/copy-and-paste.md

 ### COPY-01
 Copy a single local file and paste into another local folder that is open in another window.

 **Expected** The file is copied into the destination folder.
 When the file has been created, a corresponding file icon appears in the view of the destination folder and is selected.
+The operation can be undone with Ctrl-Z and redone with Ctrl-Shift-Z.

 ### COPY-02
 Copy a single local folder and paste into another local folder that is open in another window.

 **Expected** The folder and all files and folders contained therein are copied into the destination folder.
 When the folder has been created, a corresponding file icon appears in the view of the destination folder and is selected.
 If the contents of the folder are large, a progress dialog appears with an option to cancel.
 Cancelling the transfer leaves any folders and files that have already been created in place.
+The operation can be undone with Ctrl-Z and redone with Ctrl-Shift-Z if it was not cancelled.

 ### COPY-03
 Repeat tests 01 and 02 using a multiple selection of files and folders.

 **Expected** The selection is copied to the destination and all items are selected.
+The operation can be undone with Ctrl-Z and redone with Ctrl-Shift-Z.

 ### COPY-04
 Repeat tests 01, 02 and 03 using a destination on a remote samba server.

 **Expected** The selection is copied to the destination and the remote folder view is refreshed.
+The operation can be undone with Ctrl-Z and redone with Ctrl-Shift-Z.

 ### COPY-05
 Copy and paste a file multiple times in a quick succession (using `Ctrl`+`V`).